PDX-Capstone-Team-A/DxWiFi/documents/scriptingdocs.md

 looking reasons.

 ###Line by line detailed explanation of the script
-This goes line by line as to why we picked what we did and decisions.
+This explanation explains line by line why we wrote it the way we did.

 ####Lines 18-26
 i) Linux runs daemons (background processes) that typically handle networking.